Sign in

 Specialist support functions help students or teaching staff in developing the school curriculum.
 While these staff may spend most of their time in contact with students, they are not employed or engaged to impart the school curriculum.
 These include:

-• student support services, such as career adviser, student counsellor or liaison officer
+• student support services, such as career adviser or student counsellor or liaison officer

 • educational development, such as staff and curriculum development

-• school psychologist, guidance officer, social worker, pathway planning officer
+• school psychologists, guidance officers, social workers, pathway planning officer

 • sports coordinator